 If you’re just getting started, our favorite roasters have a great variety to choose from and ship worldwide, so you can get quality coffee no matter where you live.
 Visit their websites below to see what they offer, you just might taste the difference like we have!

 TRIPLE BONUS: A note on Coffee Grinders

 We didn’t want to get too technical with this post since we’re not coffee experts, but it’s important to note that the key to coffee brewing methods is the grind.
 Each method requires a different coffee grind level; for example, French Press and Cowboy Coffee use a coarse grind while Espresso and Turkish Coffee work best with a finer grind.
-Coffee grinders come in a variety of prices, from $10 to $4,000 (or more for professional models!) but we use the Breville Smart Grinder Pro in our house.
-It’s quick, easy to use, and it produces a consistent, even grind for a wide range of brewing methods.
+Coffee grinders come in a variety of prices, from $10 to $4,000 (or more for professional models!) but we’ve used two options in our house – the Fellow Ode and the Breville Smart Grinder Pro.
+Both are quick, easy to use, and produce a consistent, even grind for a wide range of brewing methods.
 The right grind can make or break your beverage, so it’s worth investing in a quality coffee grinder if you plan to try multiple brewing methods.

 Coffee from Around the World!